ALP2023/tictactoe/Documents/Step8_ShortAnswer.md

 5. In Python even though variables created within a function are local, there are still situations where you can modify data outside the scope with a local variable.
 Explain this anomaly and relate it to both mutability and pass by reference.

+When passing an argument to a function, Python passes a reference to the object rather than the actual object itself.
+So, when modifying a mutable local variable (e.g. list) within a function, it’s actually modifying the object that is reference and not the variable, therefor changes that is made to the object’s content will affect the object irrespective of whether it is a local or global variable.
+Not this this is only possible for mutable objects.
+Reassignment of immutable objects (e.g. strings or numbers) within the function creates a new list, and will remain uncharged outside the function.

 6. List two benefits of modular coding approaches.
 How do these benefits assist in the development of medium-sized applications?